nikvoronin/AllPerformanceCounters/README.md

 Temperature in Kelvin degrees.

+> Chips used for things like fan control have an internal structure that allows them to be set up so that zone 1 might be ram+cache, zone 2 cpu, zone 3 video card.
+Pretty much the way you can divide a home into zones for heating and cooling.

 - [Thermal management in Windows](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/design-guide).
 This PC thermal management design guide provides information about how to determine the PC temperature values that are "too hot" and "too cold." // 08/24/2021
 - [ACPI Specification 6.4 - Thermal Management - Thermal Objects](https://uefi.org/specs/ACPI/6.4/11_Thermal_Management/thermal-objects.html?highlight=tzd)